 One of the main reasons I wanted to go to Standing Bear Hostel: Box of goodies from my mother and niece.
-Adia had decorated a shoe box for me and she and Gramie had filled it with goodies.
-I had the thin mints right away!
-Ate Reese’s for snack that day.
+Adia had decorated a shoe box for me and she and Grammie had filled it with goodies.
+I ate the thin mints right away!
+Then I ate Reese’s for a snack that day.
 Shared zucchini bread with other hikers who were staying at the hostel.
 They were all quite jealous of my largess.
 Adia also made a lovely card for me AND included a four leaf clover which I will carry with me the rest of the way.

-At the hostel: Facts there (last time I saw him I identified him as a young Jewish man who tried too hard.
+At the hostel: Facts was here (last time I saw him I identified him as a young Jewish man who tried too hard.
 Turns out he’s Protestant, son of a preacher.
 Oophs!) and Red Beard (we are both from Atlanta), Snorlax.
-Rocket is a very thin, hard looking man, though he spoke kindly to me.
-The young men inside were thrilled with the availability of marihuana and the hostel has just also gotten a liquor license.
+The manager, Rocket, is a very thin, hard looking man, though he spoke kindly to me.
+The young men inside were thrilled with the availability of marijuana and the hostel has just also gotten a liquor license.
 Clearly not my kinda place.
 But I talked to others later who stayed there and found the place charming.
 No matter, I needed to move on and become a hiker again, regardless the amenities.
 It was only 10:30a and I needed to move.
-But there was also an amazing amount of snow.
+But there was also an amazing amount of snow ahead of me.

 I’m slow.
 Very, very slow.
 I hiked just short of a mile an hour (counting breaks).
 It was like starting the hike all over again.
 Wet, cold weather made it hard to take a break.
 Nowhere to sit that’s dry.
 And the wind is blowing so you can’t stop for long without getting cold.

-I finally made it to Groundhog Creek shelter.
-For an hour I was the only one at shelter, an ancient stone structure that really needs attention.
-Then Bean Dip joined me (Australian, fast hiker) If I’d known she was coming I’d have stayed in the shelter, but already had tent set up.
+I finally made it to Groundhog Creek Shelter.
+For an hour I was the only one at the shelter, an ancient stone structure that really needs attention.
+Then Bean Dip joined me (Australian, fast hiker) If I’d known she was coming I’d have stayed inside shelter, but I already had a tent set up.
 Bean Dip also brought me my bandana, which I’d dropped on the trail!
-She is excited about her mother coming to hike with her soon, though she plans to make several gear changes after her mom leaves, including smaller tent, stove.
+She is excited about her mother coming to hike with her soon, though she plans to make several gear changes after her mom leaves, including a smaller tent and stove.

 Very cold night.
 It had not gotten above freezing all day.
 Bean Dip updated me on several people.
 Radar and NORDO had passed me.
 Turkey Buzzard/Mickey has dropped out (she says this is his 3rd attempt, but it seems to me that his only issue is an oversized pack.
 A good outfitters could solve that in a couple hours!)

 My tent was quite damp in the morning and it took me far too long to get going due to cold.
 Once again I threw up some of breakfast.
-Is this going to be every day I camp?
-Also found a pair of socks that I thought Bean Dip had left (they weren’t her’s).
+Is this going to be every day?
+Also found a pair of socks that I thought Bean Dip had left (they weren’t hers).

 Still hiking in snow most of the day and there are some places that someone, maybe 2 days ago, postholed through more than a foot of it.
 Their foot steps are frozen into the drifts.
 Whoever they were, I am grateful to them, though they have much longer legs than I. Very windy all day.
 Too cold to stop and rest for more than a minute at a time.
 Wore my rain jacket most of the day to cut the wind, adding my rain pants before lunch.